Converting to a Wedge? Here's an Overview of our Cornet Mouthpieces

 - Wedge trumpet tops added to a cornet backbore work well for piccolo trumpet.

 - Sizes include Small, Medium, Medium Large, and Large

-- Offered in silver or gold plated brass
+- Available in silver plated brass

 - Small are popular for Dixieland Jazz where a brighter, more focused sound is desired